Skip to Main Content

 How are Affordable Courses (Zero Textbook Cost & Low Cost Textbook) Sections tracked?

-In 2022, UAS implemented Zero Textbook Cost Section (ZTC) markings for course sections with no required textbook costs.
-Students can now locate these ZTC sections when searching semester course schedules at the time of registration.
-This process will allow Open UAS to more easily track which sections have Zero Textbook Cost; recognize faculty adopting Zero Cost materials, calculate the estimated student cost savings and inform research on any impacts ZTC sections have on student success outcomes.
+From 2016-2022 tracking of Zero Textbook Cost courses relied on instructors to self-report use and adoptions.
+These efforts were labor intensive and unsustainable.
+In 2022, UAS implemented Zero Textbook Cost Section (ZTC) markings for course sections with no required textbook costs and in 2025 UAS implemented Low Textbook Cost (LTC) markings for course sections with a total textbook cost of $40 or less.
+Students can now locate these ZTC and LTC sections when searching semester course schedules at the time of registration.
+This process will allow Open UAS to more easily track ZTC and LTC sections; recognize faculty adopting affordable materials, calculate the estimated student cost savings and inform research on any impacts ZTC & LTC sections have on student success outcomes.

 How are cost-savings calculated?

 For efficiency's sake, UAS has adopted the cost-savings calculation championed by Open Oregon, the Open Textbook Network, and other community college textbook affordability initiatives.
 That is, $100 in savings per student per course.
-Low-cost Textbook sections are calculated using ($100 - 41*enrolled students).
+Low-cost Textbook sections are calculated using ($60*enrolled students).
 It's not a perfect system, but it helps account for variations in price by discipline, and there's a fair amount of research behind the $100 per student per course estimate

-Research Guides by Egan Library | University of Alaska Southeast are licensed under CC BY-SA 4.0
+Research Guides by Egan Library | University of Alaska Southeast are licensed under CC BY-SA 4.0Creative Commons iconattribution required icon, BYShare Alike Icon, SA